Greater bulldog bat: Food and hunting

 The greater bulldog bat is one of the few bat species that has adapted to eating fish.
 Nevertheless, the bats eat both fish and insects.
 During the wet season, the bats feed primarily on insects like moths and beetles.
-During the dry season, bat will primarily feed on fish as well as crabs, scorpions and shrimp to a lesser extent.
+During the dry season, bats will primarily feed on fish as well as crabs, scorpions and shrimp to a lesser extent.
 The bulldog bat mostly forages for fish during high tide and locates them with echolocation.
 A bulldog bat will fly high in the air and in a circular direction when searching for prey.
 If it spots a jumping fish, the bat will drop down closer to the water surface, particularly the spot where it made the jump, and decreases the pulse duration and intervals of its echolocation signals.
 The bulldog bat may also search by dragging its feet across the water surface, a behavior known as raking.
 The bat may rake through areas where fish jumping is most frequent or in areas where it had previously made a successful catch.